 His primary teachers in composition include Nicholas Maw, Morris Cotel, Tom Benjamin, Jack Gallagher and Adolphus Hailstork, and master classes with John Corigliano, George Rochberg, Samuel Adler and John Maxwell Geddes.
 He earned degrees from The College of Wooster, Ohio (B.A.); New York University (M.A.) and the Peabody Conservatory of the Johns Hopkins University (M.M. and D.M.A.).

 Chris is a Professor of Music Composition at Elizabeth City State University, where has been honored as the "Teacher of the Year" by the University of North Carolina Board of Governors.
 He has been listed in the Who's Who in America publications annually since 2011.
-Chris also serves as musicologist on the board of the Feldman Chamber Music Society of Norfolk, Virginia and is a member of the award-winning blues band Uphill, performing regularly throughout the mid-Atlantic.
+Chris is also a member of the award-winning blues band Uphill, performing regularly throughout the mid-Atlantic.

 Publicity materials including print-quality headshots are availible below: